GeomorphOnline/GeomorphOnline.github.io/lessons/_glacial/erosion.md

 ## Overview

-Glaciers.
-You've definitely heard of them and, at this time of year in Minnesota, can probably imagine what it would be like to actually visit one.
+**Glaciers.** You've definitely heard of them and, at this time of year in Minnesota, can probably imagine what it would be like to actually visit one.
 But, what are they and how do they work to shape landscapes and landscape processes?
 In this "week" of our course I'll be taking you through the basics of glacial processes and how these processes, in turn, shape landscapes.

 ![Perito Moreno](/assets/images/glacial/PeritoMoreno_walking.JPG)
+>Here's a picture I took back in March of our team (including Andy) walking across the Perito Moreno glacier in Patagonia, Argentina.

 We'll begin by learning a bit about glacial erosion and glacial sliding so that we can understand what goes on directly within and around the ice to shape landscapes.

-Then, we'll move to an overview of glacial landforms, to see the direct implications of glacial erosion and sliding on the landscape as the glacier moves through it (from small, centimeter-scale scratch marks to miles-long moraine complexes).
+Then, we'll move to an overview of glacial landforms, to see the direct implications of glacial erosion and sliding on the landscape as the glacier moves through it (from small, centimeter-scale glacial striations to miles-long moraine complexes).

 Finally, we'll learn about paraglacial landscape evolution, or the non-glacial processes that are directly triggered by glaciation.
 These processes can extend far beyond the ice margin and persist long after the glacial ice has melted.
-In fact, Minnesota is still currently experiencing many processes that could be described as paraglacial that were triggered by the Laurentide Ice Sheet (which covered much of Canada and parts of Minnesota at the Last Glacial Maximum (around 20,000 years ago)).
+In fact, Minnesota is still currently experiencing many processes that could be described as paraglacial that were triggered by the Laurentide Ice Sheet, which covered much of Canada and parts of Minnesota at the Last Glacial Maximum (around 20,000 years ago).

- There's a lot more to this field (consider taking Glacial Geology if you're really in love)
+There's a lot more to glaciers and glacial geology than we can possibly cover in this short week.
+But, my hope is that you'll come away from this week with a new appreciation of the massive geomorphic power of glaciation and how landscapes– past, present, and future– are shaped by glacial processes.

 ## Glacier Mass Balance
 A short, very high quality video that gives an overview of glacier mass balance, including accumulation, ablation, and the Equilibrium Line Altitude (ELA).